fish-shell/fish-shell/README.rst

 ::

    sudo apt-add-repository ppa:fish-shell/release-3
-   sudo apt-get update
+   sudo apt update
-   sudo apt-get install fish
+   sudo apt install fish

 Instructions for other distributions may be found at `fishshell.com <https://fishshell.com>`__.